So what do we mean by Inclusive Arts?

 IIAN is a network of practitioners affiliated with ASSITEJ International, the international association of theatres for children and young people, and has been created in collaboration with the TYA/UK’s Accessibility/Inclusion Team and the Kennedy Center’s VSA .

-At this time, the network is managed by a small team of volunteers who are as follows:
+At this time, the network is managed by a small board of volunteers who are as follows:

 So how can the wider TYA community get involved?